 photograph from the day to proudly display inside it.

 - Send your fiancé a romantic telegram /SMS/ even a handwritten note the morning of your wedding.

 - Make it a family affair; include members of both your families in the wedding.
 Consider asking a brother or cousin to give an inspirational reading at the ceremony, making it a family affair.

-- Make your favourite flower the center of all the floral arrangements at the wedding and reception.
+- Make your favourite flower the centre of all the floral arrangements at the wedding and reception.